dynarithmic/twain_library/README.md

 ----------
 ### Is there a .NET wrapper for DTWAIN? ###

 We have language bindings (pinvoke's) for C# and Visual Basic.
 However we currently lack a true .NET component (just did not have the time to create one).
-If anyone out there is willing to create such a .NET component, we are willing to add the compoenent to this repository once vetted and well-tested (and of course, give full credit to the author(s)).
+If anyone out there is willing to create such a .NET component, we are willing to add the component to this repository once vetted and well-tested (and of course, give full credit to the author(s)).

 ----------
 ### Is there a C++ class wrapper for DTWAIN? ###